jnissenbaum18/startrekrewrites/_posts/2021-09-16-voy-neverending-night-6.md

 *‘Having encountered numerous ships here, I can say for certain that none of them are affable.’*

 The more she thought about that statement, the more she thought that it couldn’t possibly be true.
 After all, had Valen encountered every single ship in the Void?
 Doubtful.
-What was more likely was that it was Valen himself that was the inaffable one.
+What was more likely was that it was Valen himself that was the unaffable one.
 Perhaps there were other crews in the Void like her own, trying to survive but also willing to cooperate to their mutual benefit under the right circumstances.
 She wondered if that particular hole in Valen’s thinking was actually his most exploitable weakness.
 She also wondered if that was actually Voyager’s greatest strength.

 Inspired, Janeway accessed the Voyager library computer and pulled up a document that she hadn’t read in decades, since her days at Starfleet Academy.
 She read in peace for less than half an hour before she was interrupted by the door chime.